indra-ehep/KinFit_Skim/CBA_Skim/README.md

    `./SkimAna $samplename $year $skim_filelist  $skim_index $syst_type`

    -  `samplename` : This represents the sample names such as *TTbar*,*singleTop*.
 Find the full list defined as `samples_$year` at [link](condor/createJdlFiles_cbaskim_syst.py).
    -  `skim_filelist` : This file contains the list of Skim files for a given sample type (e.g. *TTbar*).
-Such input files contianing the Skim filelist can be checked at `input/eos/$year/`.
+Such input files containing the Skim filelist can be checked at `input/eos/$year/`.
 Note that for 2016, the preVFP and postVFP file lists are available at,  `input/eos/2016/pre` and `input/eos/2016/post`, respectively.
    -  `skim_index` : This index tells that n-th file of skim file list will be processed.
    -  `syst_type` : These are possible systematics types.
 See a longer list defined as `syst_$year` (or `syst_long_$year`) at [link](condor/createJdlFiles_cbaskim_syst.py).
 Note that, to optimize the GRID computation time for KinFit few additional systematics are processed while executing for `base` type systematics.
 The additional types are listed as `const char *systbase[]` in [SkimAna.C](SkimAna.C).
 Therefore, for all MC samples the total list of systematics comprises with `syst_$year + systbase[]`, but *TTbar*, for which it is `syst_long_$year + systbase[]`.
 There are no systematics required for the analysis of data (e.g. *DataMu*, *DataEle* samples), however for Data Driven QCD estimations we require results with different Isolation (Iso) cuts.
 This is performed during the `iso20` type systematics processing of data samples.